omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Mapping tab with a search for "Roosevelt Island" in the search view.
 Below the search field are a number of suggested locations.](../modules/modulesfiles/Mapping_itemSearch.png)

-Click on the **Draw a Marker** tool in the right hand toolbar.
+Click on the **Draw a Marker** tool in the left hand toolbar.
 Your cursor will become a marker which can move around the map.
 To set the point, click on the map.

 ![Mapping tab with an active marker being drawn.
 The marker has a tooltip saying "click map to place marker"](../modules/modulesfiles/Mapping-drawMarker.png)